SuzSch/Tool-Library-Team-Project/README.md

 #### Features

-- User egistration: Users can register for an account and complete a profile.
+- User registration: Users can register for an account and complete a profile.
 - Tool listing: Users can list tools they have available to lend to other community members.
 - Tool borrowing: Users can seamlessly select and borrow items.